Soil Mapping in Africa Breaks New Ground

 Accurate knowledge of local and regional soil characteristics is essential for sustainable agricultural development, but the existing body of information about the conditions and trends of African soils is outdated and imprecise.
-Thus there is an urgent need for accurate, up-to-date and spatially-referenced soil information—in the form of accurate and comprehensive maps—to support agriculture in Africa.
+There is an urgent need for accurate, up-to-date and spatially-referenced soil information—in the form of accurate and comprehensive maps, services and products—to support agriculture in Africa.

 As of February 2011, soil sampling has begun in 20 sentinel sites across Africa including Mali, Malawi, Tanzania, Ethiopia, Ghana, Nigeria, South Africa and Zambia.
 For more information, see the paper, “Digital Soil Map of the World.”

-Project Leader: Markus Walsh of the Tropical Agriculture Program, in cooperation with the Center for International Earth Science Information Network
+Project Leader: Markus Walsh of the Agriculture and Food Security Center, in cooperation with the Center for International Earth Science Information Network

 Africa Soil Information Service